 You can order a boat directly from our website or get in touch with us through our contact page.
 Payments can be made using a credit card or by direct bank transfer.
-We send our boats anywhere in the world using DHL door to door service.
+We send our boats everywhere in the world using an express door to door service.
 We can typically dispatch an order within 3 working days and delivery takes just a few days.
 Please note each destination and timing in the year can affect how long the shipping takes but we can give you an estimate.
 You can check out this video to see the buying process (shipping video).

 When you choose a True Kit inflatable, you know you are buying a quality product, designed by boaties, for boaties.
 With all the noise out there on the internet, we know the decision can be difficult, so let’s look at what sets True Kit apart.

 We conducted extensive research before choosing Valmex® for our boats.
 Valmex® is manufactured by Mehler Texnologies in Germany.
 Mehler have been manufacturing high quality textiles for over 60 years.
 They don’t make anything other than top grade products.
 There are many cheaper fabrics, particularly those produced in Asia which simply do not meet the True Kit standard and those expected by our customers.
-Valmex® costs around double the price of the common pvcs you typically see on inflatable boats.
+Valmex® costs around three times the price of the common pvcs you typically see on inflatable boats.
 But it is worth it, your safety and our reputation are important.
 This fabric is widely recognised as the best weldable fabric for boats in the world and it has been extensively tested in the harshest conditions around the globe.

 Before you buy your inflatable boat, ask “is it Valmex®?”